K-imlab/Classification_of_oil_condition/README.md

 ```

 ### Or you can execute in Web based Development Services
-If you want to run it with Colab or AWS Sagemaker, run the learning code below.
+If you want to run it with Colab or AWS Sagemaker, run the ipynb code below.
 Also, It includes an EDA and results analysis process.
 It will output the same result.
 * Google Colab
 * AWS Sagemaker Studio Lab
 ```